Preserve our past and protect our future

 The Byrd Center conducts world-class research in polar and alpine climate science.
 The Center’s facility houses 4.5 miles of ice core samples from around the globe, including some from glaciers that no longer exist, enabling researchers to better understand our past in a way that is directly affecting environmental and public health issues.

 You can help our scientists preserve these essential ice core samples by giving to the Ice Core Facility Renovation Fund.
 This facility is over 30 years old and is in desperate need of renovation.
 Please click here to see images of the current state of the facility.

 Your generosity will ensure we document Earth’s climate history while maintaining a frozen archive for the next generation of scientists.

 Our current freezers maintain the collection of ice cores recovered from glaciers around the world at –30ºF.
 These freezers have been in continuous operation since 1989 and are currently at capacity with approximately 4.5 miles of ice drilled over 64 expeditions.
 A feasibility study conducted by SHP Leading Design recommends renovation of the existing freezers as well as the phased addition of four freezers that will utilize more modern technologies and efficiencies.
 This will help Ohio State meet its sustainability goals by increasing energy efficiency while supporting world-class research.

 Expansion includes new freezers, new workrooms, new mechanical equipment, shelving and renovation of some existing rooms.
 The expansion will hold 6,776 additional cores and feature a new educational space with displays and accommodations for groups touring the facility.
 This project has a $7 million budget.

-The Ice Core Research Expansion Will:
+The Ice Core Research Expansion will:

-- Increase Ice Core Storage Capacity
+- Increase Ice Core Storage (Currently at Capacity)

 doubling our current ice core storage capacity to 13,552 meter long sections of core